 Divisive people are such a threat they have to be “noted” or watched, and then “avoided” or “rejected.”

-2. They destroy a church’s unity and witness.
+2. Avoid divisive people, because they destroy a church’s unity and witness.

 When people think of the “worst sins” divisiveness probably doesn’t come to mind, and this is unfortunate.Proverbs 6:16-19 lists six sins God hates, and a seventh that is detestable to Him: “one who sows discord among brethren.”
 Most other translations say “brothers” (ESV, NASB).
 These are ways to refer to God’s people.